biblicalph/biblicalph.github.io/_posts/2019-01-07-linting-with-eslint-airbnb-and-prettier.md

 Prettier will now be run each time you run `npm run lint:fix`.
 Since lint fix is run prior to each commit, you can be sure that prettier will always be invoked to format your code.

 Congratulations on making it to the end of this article.
-I hope you have enjoyed yourself as much as I. At this point, your `package.json`, `.eslintrc.js` and `.eslintignore` files should be looking as below.
+I hope you have enjoyed yourself as much as I. At this point, your `package.json`, `.eslintrc.js` and `.eslintignore` files should be looking as below (exact package versions may differ).
 Be sure to consult these files in case you missed anytime.
 Until next time, cheers.

 `package.json`
 ```json